-A Case for Rainbow Tables in 2019 and Beyond
+A Case for Modern Rainbow Table Usage

 Rainbow tables went out of style a few years ago when GPU-accelerated password cracking became popular.
 With tools like hashcat, it no longer made sense to invest the effort to obtain the existing obsolete tables.
 Furthermore, no GPU-accelerated open-source tools existed to create new tables with.
 For these reasons, the world of rainbow tables was forgotten by the infosec community.

 However, rule-based cracking and rainbow table cracking were never exclusive strategies.
 They were (and still are, in fact), complementary.
 Rules are great at finding patterns, which are commonly set by users; rainbow tables are effective against fully random passwords, which can exist for highly sensitive accounts.